ftfrz/OR-FCOS/README.md

 ## Dataset Access

+The dataset is uploading and will be publicly available soon.

 To use the data to train our model, first create a folder named 'data' and unzip the ORaph8K.zip.

 ## Installation